-Born in 1948 in Greytown and moved to KwaMashu, Durban.
+Richard Ngubane was born in 1948 in Greytown and moved to Kwa-Mashu, Durban.
 He made a conscious decision to play football at an early age as a way to escape poverty.
-He played amateur soccer for Young Dribblers FC of Kwa-Mashu but was recruited by Amazulu FC when they joined the professional ranks in 1971.
+He played amateur for Young Dribblers FC of Kwa-Mashu but was recruited by Amazulu FC when they joined the professional ranks in 1971.

-He played in the South African Games in 1973 for the Black XI, which played against Indians, Whites and Coloureds during apartheid days.
+He played in the South African Games in 1973 for the Black IX, which played against Indians, Whites and Coloureds during apartheid days.
 In 1979, he obtained a South African Football Association Basic Football Coaching certificate.
-In 1982, he coached and managed AmaZulu F.C. for one season.
-In 2005 he obtained Level 1 football coaching certificate.
-He is presently trying to get the local government to facilitate the development of football in schools through the “School’s League” programme.
+In 1982, he coached and managed Amazulu FC for one season.
+In 2005 he obtained level 1 football coaching certificate.